 Other closely related instruments are the auditorium, grand concert, and tenor guitars.

-Section 8: Other Common Acoustic Guitar Shapes And Styles
+Section 8: Other Common Acoustic Guitar Shapes And Styles of Guitars

 3/4 Size Guitars - A 3/4 size acoustic guitar is slightly larger than a standard-sized parlor model, but can be just as difficult to learn on as one that is smaller.
-While these types of guitars might not sound as bright or project their sound very well (even with amplification), they are still used by many musicians who like them for their warm tone and ease of playability.
+While these types of acoustic guitars might not sound as bright or project their sound very well (even with amplification), they are still used by many musicians who like them for their warm tone and ease of playability.

 As long as the guitar has a wooden body that is large enough for your fingers to easily stretch across, then it will definitely produce a decent sound when you play it.
 You can also try experimenting with other types of wood if you don't want to purchase an all-spruce top model because they usually have brighter tones than those made with mahogany or rosewood tops.